AnthonyGress/Weather-Dashboard/README.md

 # Weather Dashboard
 A simple weather app using the open weather API and JavaScript.
+It was bootstrapped using the bootstrap 5 css framework and also uses some customs css as well.
 It can use either a city name or your current location to give you some useful weather information!

 ## Live Site
 Click the link to check out the app in action https://techx-guy.github.io/Weather-Dashboard/